The Great Waldo Pepper: Plot

 1926: World War I veteran Waldo Pepper feels he has missed out on the glory of aerial combat after being made a flight instructor.
 After the war, Waldo had taken up barnstorming to make a living.
 He soon tangles with rival barnstormer (and fellow war veteran) Axel Olsson.

-Antagonistic at first, Waldo and Axel become partners and try out various stunts.
+Antagonistic at first, Waldo and Axel become partners and try out various flying stunts.
 One of these stunts, a car-to-aircraft transfer, goes wrong and Waldo is nearly killed after Axel is unable to climb high enough to clear a barn, slamming Waldo into it.
 Waldo then goes home to Kansas to be with on-again, off-again girlfriend Maude and her family.
 Maude is not happy to see Waldo at first, as every time he returns from a barnstorming tour of the country, he is injured in some way.
 Eventually, they make up and become lovers once again.
 Meanwhile, Maude's brother Ezra, a long-time friend of Waldo's since boyhood, promises to build Waldo a high-performance monoplane as soon as he is well enough to fly it.
 Waldo's goal is to become the first pilot in history to successfully perform an outside loop, and Ezra feels Waldo can do it with the monoplane.